 Why ECMO may confer a survival benefit is unclear.
 Possibilities include the ability to rest the lung by reducing excess stretch (ie, high pressures) and reducing repetitive opening and closing (ie, high ventilator rates).
 Oxygen toxicity may be minimized.
 Fluid balance can be optimized with aggressive diuresis or with renal replacement therapy.

-According to PALICC, ECMO should be considered in children with severe PARDS where rest of the other strategies discuss above failed.
-It is difficult to determine who would benefit from ECMO and who will not.[2]
+According to PALICC-2, ECMO should be considered in children with severe PARDS in whom other strategies discussed above have failed.
+It is difficult to determine who will benefit from ECMO and who will not.[2]
+Venovenous ECMO is preferable if cardiac function is adequate.
+Hyperoxia should be avoided, and CO2 changes should be gradual.[3]

-The rationale of ECCO2 R is similar to that for ECMO—namely, to allow the lung to rest while carbon dioxide is removed and excessive hypercarbia is prevented.[96]
+The rationale for extracorporeal carbon dioxide removal (ECCO2 R) is similar to that for ECMO—namely, to allow the lung to rest while carbon dioxide is removed and excessive hypercarbia is prevented.[96]
 Limited data are available concerning this modality in the pediatric population.
+The committee was not able to provide any specific recommendation for its use in PARDS until further studies become available.[3]

-In a randomized double-blind placebo-controlled trial in adults with ARDS who were not improving, Meduri et al suggested late use of steroids to attenuate ARDS and improve survival.[97]
-Another study of randomly assigned 180 patients, who were into at least the seventh day of ARDS, showed no improvement in survival at 60 days.
-Additionally, the patients who received steroid on or after 14th day of illness demonstrated increased risk of death.
+In a randomized, double-blind, placebo-controlled trial in adults with ARDS who were not improving, Meduri et al suggested late use of steroids to attenuate ARDS and improve survival.[97]
+Another study of 180 randomly assigned patients, who were into at least the seventh day of ARDS, showed no improvement in survival at 60 days.
+Additionally, the patients who received steroids on or after the 14th day of illness demonstrated increased risk of death.
 Moreover, the incidence of neuromuscular weakness was higher in the steroid group.[98]
-In a meta-analysis of five cohort studies and four randomized controlled trial, use of low dose steroid was associated with improved survival and morbidity.
-No adverse effects were seen with use of steroid.[99]
+In a meta-analysis of five cohort studies and four randomized, controlled trial, use of low-dose steroid was associated with improved survival and morbidity.
+No adverse effects were seen with the use of steroids.[99]
 Children meeting criteria for ARDS (both Berlin 2012 and AECC 1994 acute lung injury) and pediatric ARDS (PARDS, as defined by PALICC 2015) were enrolled for an observational, single-center prospective trial.
-This study showed increased duration of ventilator with steroid use.[100]
+This study showed increased duration of ventilator use with steroid therapy.[100]

 The thinking regarding the role of nutrition in patients with ARDS has undergone a paradigm shift.
 As attention was being given to the role of adequate nutrition in the critically ill patient, bacterial overgrowth in the gastrointestinal (GI) tract resulting from antibiotic use and the late introduction of feeding was postulated to contribute to bacterial translocation across the bowel wall.
 Hence, the standard practice of introducing early enteral feeding when possible has expanded.